-As it is mandate for end users, technologists, and law enforcers to collaborate in order to effectively tackle the challenges , I’m currently finishing up my first study to gain a better understanding of the pressing concerns around the implementation of cobots in the workplace.
+As it is mandate for end users, technologists, and law enforcers to collaborate in order to effectively tackle the challenges , my research focuses on understanding of the pressing concerns from different stakeholders around the implementation of cobots in the workplace.
 I have interviewed 15 experts in the area of law, policy making, consultancy, manufacturing, and robotics.
 Based on the finding of this study, I drafted a framework showing the relationship of the different underlying challenges posed by cobots.
 The framework will be used as the basis to help determine the relevant legal frameworks for further evaluation of the current law.
 The toolkit will draw on different concepts explored in my PhD.

 Md.
 Abdul Moktadira and others, ‘Assessing challenges for implementing Industry 4.0: Implications for process safety and environmental protection’ (2018) 117 Process Safety and Environmental Protection 730